slowernews/wisdom-tldr/chapters/chapter_3_action.md

 <!--
 > *"Patience is also a form of action."
 -- Auguste Rodin*
 > *"Rising early makes the road short."
 "The seed of all evil is lazyness."
 -- Proverbs*
+> *"The man who moves a mountain begins by carrying away small stones."
+-- Confucius*
+> *"One of the most underrated secrets to success is to start before you're ready."
+-- Marie Forleo*

 - keep earning your title, or it expires. -- derek sivers
 > *"Brooks’ Law: Adding manpower to a late software project makes it later.*
 - you always throw out your first pancake - primeiro milho é para os pardais
 - Enter action with boldness.
 Play the ball before it plays you.
 Waiting for troubles to come to you will only multiply them and give them a deadly momentum.